-Cargo's existing urban area and potential growth areas have a number of constraints from environmental hazards or environmentally sensitive areas (See Figure opposite).
+Cargo's existing urban area and potential growth areas have a number of constraints from environmental hazards or environmentally sensitive areas (See Figure.6) with summary as follows:

 Topography & Drainage

 The main ridges are to the south-west and north-east of Cargo so the land falls/drains towards the centre of the village and then north.
 Most of the existing urban land is slightly undulating but it doesn't pose a significant constraint to development except near watercourses and to the south-west.